jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 - To Create this snapshot you don't have to detach the volume from an instance (besides it is recommended)
 - With the Snapshot we can Copy to other regions or AZ's or Create a brand new EBS Volume.
 - This snapshot will be a "start" to the new EBS Volume.
 So the new volume will start with the data starting from the snapshot.
+The new volume will be a Restore from a snapshot.

+---

+### EC2 Instance Store

+This is the **physical HARD DRIVE** attached to the server.
+Limited space, but higher performance.
+It is called by **ephemeral**

+- Better I/O performance.
+It is good to buffer/cache/scratch data/temp files.
+Always with short worloads.
+- EC2 Instance Store lose their storage and data if they are stopped.
+- Risk of losing data (because it is a physical hardware)
+- Backups and Replications are our responsibility.

+---